Tsukuba: Criticism

-From the start there has been a lot of criticism on Tsukuba Science City.
+Tsukuba Science City has faced considerable criticism since its inception.
 The first criticism on the city was that it was not habitable.
 Wives of the first researchers were used to putting garbage on the side of the road in order for it to get picked up.
 However, this was not the case in the mid-1970s.
 Until that time only farmers had lived there and they would process their own garbage into mulch.
 Because the garbage did not get picked up, it started smelling in the streets.
 This enraged the housewives and they demanded a garbage service.
 In order to meet the demand, a pit was dug where the waste could be dumped until a garbage service would be developed in the city.
-It is important to note that in the nineties Tsukuba had the most innovative garbage system of Japan.
+In the 1990s, Tsukuba had the most innovative garbage system in Japan.

 Another criticism levied by national government critics is that Tsukuba Science City is a waste of taxpayer's money.
 They also believe that Tsukuba is an example of government control of academic and research organization.
 In addition, social critics feel that Tsukuba's social organization is unfavorable as it lacks traditional Japanese culture.

-In Garner the city is described as being ‘flat’ due to a lack of city life.
-Even though Tsukuba Science City has an impressive number of research and development facilities as well as a large number of companies it still is not able to reach the same level of innovation as science cities that do have stimulating city life.
-However, this might be changing because in 2006 Tsukuba Science City started focusing on creating more city life.
+Garner describes the city is described as being ‘flat’ due to a lack of city life.
+Even though Tsukuba Science City has an impressive number of research and development facilities and various companies, it still is not able to reach the same level of innovation as science cities that do have stimulating city life.
+In 2006, Tsukuba Science City started focusing on creating more city life to address this problem.